Where to Stay in Hong Kong: Our Favorite Areas and Hotels!

 Our hotel in Hung Hom: Kerry Hotel

-Wir stayed at the Kerry Hotel in Hung Hom.
+We stayed at the Kerry Hotel in Hung Hom.
 Our verdict: Wow!

 No exaggeration, the Kerry Hotel is one the best hotels we’ve ever been to.
 The rooms are very spacious by Hong Kong standards.
-The hotel only opened in mid-2017, so the rooms are brand-new and modern.

 Breakfast is exceptionally good and about two thirds of the rooms have a direct view of Hong Kong Bay.